6/26/2019

 Martin Musi

-I'll lead with the share payroll.
-I think we have really mastered the handling demand generation.
-We've put a lot of investment in that from both share payroll and Paychex flex, and I think we've really done a great job as far as the investments in improving demand generation and nurturing, meaning including nurturing leads that were weaker leads in the past that we may have lost because they weren't ready to buy yet.
-We've got a quite complex nurturing process now where we can reach out and continue to build the leads and get them when they're ready.
-Share payroll, I think, has been not only priced effectively but also through the demand generation getting a lot more leads and being able to close them.
-Also, allowing some self-service options, so allowing clients to kind of onboard themselves if they wish, which there's a lot more self-service options that prospects want now.
+Yeah, I'll lead with a sure payroll.
+Yeah, I think we have really mastered the handling demand generation.
+We've put a lot of investment in that from both sure payroll and Flex and Paychex Flex.
+And I think we've really done a great job as far as the investments in improving demand generation and nurturing, meaning including nurturing leads that were weaker leads in the past that we may have lost because they weren't ready to buy yet.
+But we've got a quite complex nurturing process now where we can reach out and continue to build the leads and get them when they're ready.
+Sure, payroll I think has been not only priced effectively but also through the demand generation getting a lot more leads and being able to close them and also allowing some self-service options.
+So allowing clients to kind of onboard themselves if they wish, which there's a lot more self-service options that prospects want now.
 They can go in, they can start.
-If they need help, we'll jump in and help them, but that whole self-service part of it is also another way of capturing a lead that was looking to get started right away and may have been difficult to reach if we call them back.
-The number of changes we've made in demand generation and handling telephonic sales, both here at Paychex and through Share Payroll, have been very strong and we expect that growth to continue.
+If they need help, we'll jump in and help them.
+But that whole self-service part of it is also another way of capturing a lead that was looking to get started right away and may have been difficult to reach if we call them back.
+So the whole change, the number of changes we've made in demand generation and handling telephonic sales, both here at Paychex and through Share Payroll have been very strong, and we expect that growth to continue.
 I think the product, the service, and the positioning of how we sell online and telephonically has become much stronger this year.
-Efron, you want to take the duration?
-Yeah,
+Efren, you want to take that?

 speaker